Frequently asked questions

 - Day one for day four for our UK customers.

-- Manufacturing lead time is between 6 and 8 weeks plus travel time.
+- Manufacturing lead time is between six and eight weeks plus travel time.

 - Go-Pak hold an extensive range of standard stock products at our 15,000 pallet UK warehouse.
 For more information please contact our specialist team on +44 (0) 1454 285400.